Greek Islands cruise

 The island of Mykonos is a charming wonder that boast some of the most important sites that you'll see on Pullmantur's Greek Islands cruise.
 Check out the Alefkandra district in Chora, the capital.
 Also known as the Grecian Little Venice, its full of houses built directly on the Aegean Sea.
 All date back to the 18th century and were built by the island's bourgeoisie; they are located just a few meters from the famous Kastro or Chora Castle.

 Another outstanding destination on this Pullmantur cruise is Chania.
 It, too, has buildings built around its port that are inspired by the architecture of the Italian city of Venice.
 In the past (15th century), the island of Crete was under Venetian domination.

-In Nauplion, the final destination on Pullmantur's Greek Islands cruise prior to our return to Piraeus, you will also see Venetian-inspired, Greek architecture as you wander the narrow, elegant streets that make up the Old Quarter.
+In Mykonos, the final destination on Pullmantur's Greek Islands cruise prior to our return to Piraeus, you will also see Venetian-inspired, Greek architecture as you wander the narrow, elegant streets that make up the Old Quarter.
 Another stand-out sight here is the City Hall building (which was once the first Greek high school), and Kapodistriou Square and Park.